Little Big Planet, Huge Enormous Marketing Budget

 A poster on NeoGAF believed he found new information about an old Suda51 project for the PS3 that Edge magazine profiled years ago.
 Other forum members, being significantly more discerning than game journalists, realized this was old news, mocked the poster and then moderators locked the thread.

-Instead of ending there, as a simple mistake by an excited fan on a web forum, the news was picked up by multiple outlets. → Read me now, believe me later.
+Instead of ending there, as a simple mistake by an excited fan on a web forum, the news was picked up by multiple outlets. → Think outside the post.

 Reggie asks who should make Nintendo games